- August 29, 2019

 - A laptop computer (specifications listed above)

-Note: Special Acceptance to the program may be approved by the dean based on equivalent work experience, education, and/or training.
-Contact the department directly at 403-410-1471 to inquire.
+Note: Special Acceptance to the program may on occasion be approved by the dean based on equivalent work experience, education, and/or training.

 English language proficiency requirements